kazuto-abe/Unit3/Oranchi_delivery.md

         if not current_user:
             # this happens if current user is None
             return "error"
+        #connect to the database
         conn = sqlite3.connect('user.db')
         cur = conn.cursor()
+        # return the error message if a user puts wrong name
         if not (menu == "karaage" or menu == "sashimi" or menu == "tenpura" or menu == "curry"): print("please put the name correctly")

         else:
+            # insert all user inputs into the user table
             sql_order = f"insert into my_Order (my_menu, quantity, address, phone, user_id) values ('{menu}', '{quantity}', '{address}', '{phone}', '{current_user}');"
             cur.execute(sql_order)
+            # execute sql
             conn.commit()
             conn.close()
+            #precondition of the total price of menu inputs
             sum_price = 0

             if menu == "karaage":
+                #this calculates the individual price with taxes
                 karaage_price = 900 * int(quantity) * 1.08
                 sum_price += karaage_price
                 print(karaage_price)